 As long as you’ve followed the tips above, your spinach should grow in pots or containers very well.
 However, here are a few tips to help you maximize your spinach harvest:

 Fertilizer: Use a fertilizer high in nitrogen to feed your spinach and help it grow even bigger.
-This organic one from Miracle-Gro might be a good option.

 You can also use organic compost, manure tea, or cottonseed meal to enrich the soil about halfway through spinach growth.